 The school Nursery provides a very positive, supportive learning environment and a measure of our success is the fact that many of the parents/carers of the designated children want them to continue on into our school.

-The school also has a resource base for pupils with a visual impairment, which has been housed at the school for the past 16 years.
+The school also has a resource base for pupils with a vision impairment, which has been housed at the school for the past 16 years.
 The base supports 7 pupils across the primary age range ( N-Yr6) and is funded by Thurrock Local Authority.
-The base is the local authority’s provision for primary pupils with visual impairments.
+The base is the local authority’s provision for primary pupils with vision impairments.

 This resource has been further enhanced by our partnership with Osborne Multi Academy Trust.
 Stanford-le-Hope Primary School became part of the trust in June 2013 and this has strengthened links with the secondary provision for VI, housed in St Clere’s Secondary School.
 The Academy Trust now provides the entire VI resource for the authority.

 The resource is accommodated within the main school building and is purposely adapted to facilitate the inclusion of visually impaired children in the mainstream school.

 Support is provided by a qualified teacher for visual impairment and qualified specialist support staff.
-Children may be supported in their lessons and they will receive specialist 1:1 or small group teaching to learn to use assistive technology.
+Children may be supported in their lessons and they will receive specialist 1:1 or small group teaching on the additional VI curriculum.
 These skills will allow the children to be fully integrated, contribute to and take part in the whole school experience and foster their independence.